proddata/crate/docs/config/cluster.rst

   | *Default:*  ``30m``
   | *Runtime:*  ``yes``

-  Recoveries that don't show any activity for more then this interval will fail.
+  :ref:`Recoveries <glossary-shard-recovery>` that don't show any activity for more then this interval will fail.
 Defaults to :ref:`internal_action_long_timeout
   <indices.recovery.internal_action_long_timeout>`.

 .. _indices.recovery.max_concurrent_file_chunks: